anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 completed by the next Anuket mandatory test cases and then a new CI description file will be proposed in a shared tree.

-:cite:p:`xtestingci` only requires internet access, GNU/Linux as Operating System and asks for a few dependencies as described in :cite:p:`deploy-your-own-xtesting-cicd-toolchains`:
+`Xtesting CI :cite:p:`xtestingci` only requires internet access, GNU/Linux as Operating System and asks for a few dependencies as described in Deploy your own Xtesting CI/CD toolchains :cite:p:`deploy-your-own-xtesting-cicd-toolchains`:

 -  python-virtualenv